docsforadobe/after-effects-plugin-guide/docs/intro/apple-silicon-support.md

 To learn more about Universal binaries, please visit [https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary](https://developer.apple.com/documentation/apple-silicon/building-a-universal-macos-binary)

+Loading plugins on macOS 15+ for debugging also requires an additional signing step.
+See [here](debugging-plug-ins.md#loading-unsigned-plugins) for details.

 ---

 ## How to add Universal Binary Support for your Plugins